 Nasturtium: what's edible?

-All parts of the nasturtium plant are edible: flowers, leaves, stems, and young seed pods (mature seed pods have a very hard, unpleasant seed inside).
 All of these parts have a distinct peppery flavor similar to radishes.
-That bite is strongest in the seeds and lightest in the flowers.
-The leaves can sometimes have a very slight bitter taste that isn't present in the rest of the plant.
+That peppery flavor is strongest in the seeds and lightest in the flowers.
+Nasturtium leaves can sometimes have a very slight bitter taste that isn't present in the rest of the plant.

 - Salad: use whole flowers or pull the petals apart.
 Add to the salad as a garnish instead of mixing them in with the dressing.